allfed/allfed-integrated-model/README.md

 Hit the black arrow on the left, and press 'enter' inside each entry box as the instructions say.
 You will get a nice ascii picture.

 Moving on, run the lines up to and including the 'cat' command.

 ![step10](https://raw.githubusercontent.com/allfed/allfed-integrated-model/main/step10.png)

-select all that text the cat command generateds, and copy it.
+Select all that text the cat command generateds, and copy it.

 ![step11](https://raw.githubusercontent.com/allfed/allfed-integrated-model/main/step11.png)

-navigate to the URL mentioned, hit 'New SSH Key'.
+Navigate to the URL mentioned, hit 'New SSH Key'.
 Name it something and paste the key in.

 ![step12](https://raw.githubusercontent.com/allfed/allfed-integrated-model/main/step12.png)

-hit 'Add SSH key'.
-Might have to put your github password in again.
+Hit 'Add SSH key'.
+You might have to put your github password in again.

 Finally, return to the code to check that it worked.

 ![step13](https://raw.githubusercontent.com/allfed/allfed-integrated-model/main/step13.png)

-Should look like message above.
+It should look like message above.
 Run the remaining blocks one at a time, be sure they've completed before running the next one.

 ![step14](https://raw.githubusercontent.com/allfed/allfed-integrated-model/main/step14.png)

-and continue to run the blocks, if everything has gone well, you can run each block of the code.
+... and continue to run the blocks, if everything has gone well, you can run each block of the code!

 ![step15](https://raw.githubusercontent.com/allfed/allfed-integrated-model/main/step15.png)

-Please let me know if any of these steps go awry!
+Please let me know if any of these steps go awry! (morgan@allfed.info)

 ### From the command line (requires cloned repo):
 ```bash